eugene-mindset/Seekr/docs/it3_dap.md

 #### Returning Item Listings

-* [ ] Allow sorting based on time or best match (Eugene)
+* [X] Allow sorting based on time or best match (Shaurya)
-* [ ] Improve item listing matching algorithm to match on similar words, not exact (Eugene, Jason and Andrew)
+* [X] Improve item listing matching algorithm to match on similar words, not exact (Eugene, Jason and Andrew)
-* [ ] Add filtering functionality to narrow results down to only those with the desired tags or qualifications (Shaurya & Eugene)
+* [X] Add filtering functionality to narrow results down to only those with the desired tags or qualifications (Andrew)